ZEDTARIK/ZEDTARIK/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Youtube and Freelance
+Youtube and Freelance,Progressive skills
 - 🌱 I’m currently learning ...
 MERN Stack
 - 🤔 I’m looking for help with ...MERN && Net Core
 - 💬 Ask me about ...Anything about Angular version >=5  or Laravel 6 and 7